-Once admitted to the nursing program, students who want to take course work at other institutions for transfer credit towards the degree may require a Letter of Permission prior to registration in the course.
+Once admitted to the Nursing Program, students who want to take course work at other institutions for transfer credit towards the degree require a Letter of Permission prior to registration in the course.
+A student who has committed an academic offense may be denied a Letter of Permission for subsequent coursework.
+Students who complete courses without having first obtained a Letter of Permission risk not having those courses accepted for transfer credit.

 Students should contact the Nursing Advisor at the institution they are currently attending for further information.
 (Refer to Academic Regulation 19 in this Calendar).